 Evaporated milk is a popular ingredient when enriching gravy, creamed peas, pasta, cream sauce, English-style ice cream, tea, and coffee.

-Let’s discuss evaporated milk, how to use it in coffee, and how to differentiate it from condensed milk, heavy cream, and half-and-half.
+Let’s discuss how evaporated milk is made, how to use it in coffee, and how to differentiate evaporated milk from condensed milk, heavy cream, and half-and-half.

 What is Evaporated Milk and How is it Made?

-Evaporated milk resembles cream in texture and contains about double the lactose content in regular whole milk.
-It is made by dehydrating regular milk or a mix of milk powder, milk fat, and water to remove about 60 percent of its water to concentrate it.
+It is made by dehydrating regular milk or a mix of milk powder, milk fat, and water to remove about 60 percent of its water, thereby concentrating it.

 The process of making evaporated milk starts by heat-treating milk to stabilize it and reduce bacteria.
 The treated milk is piped into an evaporator where it is concentrated.

 After evaporation, the milk is homogenized and cooled.
 It is further stabilized by adding stabilization salts.
 These salts improve the milk’s heat stability.
 It is also fortified with vitamin D by exposing it to a series of UV lights.

 Finally, evaporated milk is either UHT-treated and aseptically packed in paperboard packages or piped into cans and vacuum sealed.
 The cans are then sterilized in an autoclave where they are heated while in a continuous motion to even heat distribution.

 In the autoclave, the cans are exposed to a temperature of about 110-120°C for 15-20 minutes.
 This causes a browning reaction that gives evaporated milk its distinct light-brown color.

 The final process involves cooling and storing the cans.